ademhoxha/mongodb-repository/README.md

 ##### Remove
 To perform a remove operation you must invoke the remove method passing a JSON Object with the `query` field that specify the element to remove.

-Note: the remove operation is a Remove All, so each matched element will be removed.
+**Note**: *Since version `3.1.0` of `mongodb-repository-wmf`.* the remove operation is a Remove All, so each matched element will be removed.
+Before was an remove one operation.
 ```javascript
 const OnTheFlyRepositoryFactory = require('mongodb-repository-wmf').OnTheFlyRepositoryFactory;